 My point though, which I repeat to the point of annoying readers, is that you cannot lose weight that way.

-Body fat can only be gained, or lost, through nutrition.
+From a practical standpoint, body fat can only be gained, or lost, through nutrition.
 Exercise is minimal for fat loss.
-I'd make an exception for those hiking 20 miles/day on the Appalachian Trail while carrying 40-60 lbs of their gear, food, and water.
-Or their kid.
+I'd make an exception for those hiking 15 miles/day on the Appalachian Trail while carrying 40-60 lbs of gear, food, and water.
+Or the kid.

 Display comments as (Linear | Threaded)

 Yep - Boot Camp and Infantry school were the only times I lost weight based solely on exercise.

 I do this often and I lose weight even though I don't restrict my intake and I eat a lot of high calorie junk food when I'm hiking.
 In a week or two of hiking 5-10 miles a day I lose 4-8 lbs.
 And the weight stays off for months afterwards.
 I do gain it back because I eat 4 meals a day and my last meal is 100% junk food (candy, nuts, popcorn, chips, cookies, etc. I feel confident that if I wanted to lose weight, that is make my goal to lose 20 lbs by hiking for 4 weeks, I could do that.
 And this is in spite of the fact that my weight is normal and about where I want it to be.
 All that I would need to do is eat three good/average meals a day and hike my usual 5-10 miles a day.
 I can't speak to other people's experience on this but it will absolutely work for me.
 I have never been overweight so I don't have any experience in going from 300 lbs to 200 lbs but I see no reason why it wouldn't work.